lovesegfault/genesis/README.md

 with genetic algorithms.

-The algorithm implemented is roughly what's described in the paper ["Path Planning for a UAVPerforming Reconnaissance ofStatic Ground Targets in Terrain"][obermeyer-2009].
+The algorithm implemented is roughly what's described in the paper ["Path Planning for a UAV Performing Reconnaissance of Static Ground Targets in Terrain"][obermeyer-2009].
 The core differences are that it allows for repeated elements in the solutions, and that the mutation probability is different.